Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Fighting Irish have been favored by 1 point or more three times this season and covered the spread in one of them.

-- Notre Dame's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Notre Dame's games this year have gone over the point total three times in five opportunities (60%).

-- When Notre Dame scores more than 15.3 points, it is 2-2 against the spread and 4-0 overall.
+- When Notre Dame puts up more than 15.3 points, it is 2-2 against the spread and 4-0 overall.

-- Notre Dame is 1-3 against the spread and 3-1 overall when the team churns out over 327.3 yards.
+- Notre Dame is 1-3 against the spread and 3-1 overall when the team totals over 327.3 yards.

-- The Fighting Irish have turned the ball over two more times (8 total) than the Hokies have forced a turnover (6) this season.
+- The Fighting Irish have turned the ball over eight times this season, two more turnovers than the Hokies have forced (6).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.